schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 - The transport-dispersive model (TDM) corresponds to the LRM with dynamic binding ($f_{\text{ads}}$) and $D_{ax} > 0$.
 - The Thomas model corresponds to the LRM with dynamic binding ($f_{\text{ads}}$) and $D_{ax} = 0$.

+The equilibrium, equilibrium-dispersive, and Thomas equations are stated in their original form and omit reaction source terms.
+Reactions enter the bulk phase balance of these models as in eq. {eq}`mass_balance_dpfr_reaction`.

 (lumped_rate_model_with_pores)=
 ### Lumped rate model with pores